ClickHouse/ClickHouse/docs/en/sql-reference/statements/system.md

 ## RELOAD FUNCTIONS {#query_language-system-reload-functions}

-Reloads all registered [executable user defined functions](../functions/index.md#executable-user-defined-functions) or one of them from an XML configuration.
+Reloads all registered [executable user defined functions](../functions/index.md#executable-user-defined-functions) or one of them from a configuration file.

 **Syntax**